nOoxxey/nOoxxey/README.md

 - 👋 Hi, I’m @nOoxxey
-- 👀 I’m interested in Photography Cars, Motorsports and IT technologies
+- 👀 I’m interested in Photography, Cars, Motorsports and IT technologies
 - 🌱 I’m currently learning QA Manual and Automation testing (in proccess)
 - 💞️ I’m looking to collaborate on any open QA testing projects
 - 📫 How to reach me :